How to Sprint Faster

 - Push off with your toes.
 You should be pushing off with the toes of your rear leg to maximize propulsion.

 - Kick your own butt.
 Once your toes push off at the end of your stride, your legs should follow through by essentially kicking your butt with your heel.
 Practice butt-kicks while warming up before a sprint.
+Update: a reader says, “you shouldn’t be kicking you butt with your heel. it should pass through beside your knee”.

 - Run with a circle.
 (No, not IN a circle, WITH a circle.)
 Your foot movement should be circular, not elliptical.
 Videotape yourself from the side while sprinting to check this.
 Your toes should touch down only in the bottom quadrant of the circle in the direction you are running.